oomsveta/s19-printf/README.md

 ## About the printf specification

-### Format specifiers
+### Format specification

-A format specifier always follows this syntax: `%[flags][width][.precision][length]specifier`.
+A format specifier always follows this syntax: `%[flags][width][.precision][size]type`.
-Optional parts are in square brackets: that means only the specifier is mandatory.
+Optional fields are in square brackets: that means only the type field is mandatory.
-If the syntax is inaccurate, the format specifier must be printed as is, without any formatting.
+If the syntax is inaccurate, the specifier must be printed as is, without any formatting.

 #### Flags

-Flags are the first part of the format specifier.
+Flags are the first part of a format specifier.
 They are optional, but each of them has to appear before the other parts if it is used.

 The various flags can occur in any order within this part of the format specifier.